syssi/esphome-jbd-bms/README.md

 ## Preserving your batteries

-If you wish to limit the charge of your battery without an external system like a home assistant, take inspiration from this yml :
+If you wish to limit the charge of your battery without an external system like a home assistant, take inspiration from this YAML snippet:
 ```yaml
 deep_sleep:
   id: sleep_manager